LJAM96/p-collection-cleaner/README.md

 ## Continuous Integration

-The repository includes a GitHub Actions workflow (`.github/workflows/docker-build.yml`) that builds and pushes a multi-platform Docker image to Docker Hub on pushes to the `main` branch, pull requests, or manual `workflow_dispatch` runs.
-This job uses Docker Buildx to create images that support both `linux/amd64` and `linux/arm64` architectures, ensuring the container can run on a wide variety of devices.
+The repository includes a GitHub Actions workflow (`.github/workflows/docker-build.yml`) that builds a multi-platform Docker image on pushes to the `main` branch, pull requests, or manual `workflow_dispatch` runs.
+This job uses Docker Buildx to create images that support both `linux/amd64` and `linux/arm64` architectures, validating that the container builds successfully on a variety of devices.
 ```

 ## Local Python Usage